Notes to School of Names

 11. This account is inevitably indebted to Hansen (1992), Graham (1989), and a range of Chinese commentators cited in the Qing dynasty Zhuangzi Jishi of Guo Qingfan and the modern editions edited by Chen Guying, Zhuangzi Jinzhu Jinyi, rev. ed.
 (Taipei: Commercial Press, 2000), and Wang Shumin, Zhuangzi Jiaoquan (Taipei: Academia Sinica, 1988).
 I have not attempted to credit these sources one by one except for places where my own view was influenced very directly by another writer’s.
 The monistic interpretation of the ten theses defended below was first proposed by Hu Shih (1922).

-12. The word translated here as “body,” ti, is the Mohist technical term for a “unit,” understood as a part of a whole (Canon A2).
-“Units” can in turn be treated as wholes, from which we separate out further parts.
+12. The word translated here as “unit,” ti, is also the Mohist technical term for a part of a whole (Canon A2).
+“Units” can in turn be treated as wholes, from which we can separate out further parts.

 13. The paradox is distinct from a sorites paradox, which is based on reiteration of minute, insignificant changes, not infinitesimals.
 But there is a rough similarity between them.
 In both cases, a sum of basic units, no matter how many, is insufficient to produce a significant difference.
 Yet a significant difference exists and somehow must be constituted by the basic units.

 14. Hansen (1992: 262–63) and Graham (1989: 79) both follow Hu.
 Reding (1985) defends a different interpretation.